AvinaashAnandK/concordiaNeurIPSFinalistSubmission/README.md

 **Refinement:** The core issue is *optimization under scarcity*.
 The agent needs a framework to maximize the value derived from each API call, balancing the need for information with the cost of obtaining it.

-**Solution:** The agent utilizes a structured information framework to minimize redundant queries and prioritize the most valuable information.
+**Solution:**  The agent employs a structured information framework to minimize redundant queries and prioritize the most valuable information.
 It also employs a custom-designed action component (`ConcatActComponent`) that efficiently integrates information from various sources, reducing the need for multiple API calls.

 ### 3. Scenario Diversity and Hidden Scenarios